Introduction

 Recording MIDI from 12-tone keyboard

 The app makes it possible to play and improvise on a standard 12-tone physical keyboard and record MIDI regardless of what temperament is used.
-For that, it uses the ‘chromatic mapping’ scale of the current temperament to readjust the incoming MIDI data so that all notes sound like their closest 12-tone equivalents.
+For that, it uses the current temperament’s ‘chromatic mapping’ scale to readjust the incoming MIDI data so that all notes sound like their closest 12-tone approximations.

-Here’s an example of every key of chromatic scale played on a 12-tone MIDI keyboard and recorded in a 19-edo project:
+Here is an example of each chromatic scale key played on a 12-tone MIDI keyboard and recorded in a 19-EDO project:

-If you’re using a microtonal physical keyboard, make sure to uncheck this box so that the app doesn’t mess up MIDI input.
+This feature is enabled by default, but it can be disabled in the audio settings section, just below the MIDI input device box.
+If you’re using a microtonal physical keyboard, uncheck this box so that the app doesn’t mess up MIDI input:

 Examples

 This section will describe setting up various microtonal plugins in Helio.
-For now, it’s just the Pianoteq example, if you managed to make any other plugin work, please share your findings.
+For now, it’s just a couple of examples, if you managed to make any other plugin work, please share your findings.

 Pianoteq